Certora/safeguard/README.md

   Contains the base dashboard application (which is inherited by specific safeguard apps under the safeguard folder) and the accompanying UI HTML file.
 This module provides a web-based interface to monitor and interact with the Safeguard app.

 - **detectors/Uniswap**
-  This folder is used mainly for local testing of the safeguard Uniswap app.
+  This folder is used mainly for local testing of the Safeguard Uniswap app.
 It includes tools and scripts to simulate and detect specific conditions on Uniswap.
   - **safeguard**
     Contains all the information and source code related to the safeguard app.
 Detailed instructions on how to configure and use safeguard are located inside this folder at [safeguard/README.md](safeguard/README.md).